An Incorrect Command Entered By Employee Triggered Disruptions To S3 Storage Service, Knocking Down Dozens of Websites, Amazon Says

 You found out too late that Microsoft doesn't have backups of it's service.
 I actually had the same issue, employer decided that $25/mailbox/month was 'normal' and then mailboxes corrupted on the O365 servers (because, it's still Exchange after all, the worst e-mail system in the world and it has inherited the same Exchange problems: corrupt data stores).
 Now we're scrambling to find a 'backup' solution.
 TCO calculations that were already dodgy suddenly went up 50%.

-Well, at least that won't happen again (Score:2)
+Well, at least that won't happen again (Score:4, Insightful)

 Unfortunately, one of the inputs to the command was entered incorrectly and a larger set of servers was removed than intended